4–6 minutes

 But there were drawbacks.
-Cost aside, its effect only lasted a few months.
-When applied topically, it didn’t yield the same results, and some people were allergic to it.
-This prompted nutraceutical companies to create an ingestible version.
-Enter collagen hydrolysate.
-Nowadays, you can’t turn in a vitamin aisle without elbowing jars of fruity-chewy gummies, flavored powders, and gel caps of the stuff that’s flying off the shelves at the rate of $46.6 million, up 34% from 2017.
+Cost aside, its effect only lasted a few months, and some people were allergic to it.
+This prompted nutraceutical companies to create an ingestible version (collagen hydrolysate).
+Nowadays, you can’t walk down a vitamin aisle without elbowing jars of flavored powders and gel caps of the stuff.
+It’s flying off the shelves at the rate of $46.6 million a year, up 34% from 2017.
 Sales are projected to reach $293 million in 2020 and top $6.5 billion by 2025.

-Their unique amino acid profile is virtually identical, though the exact composition varies depending on the source and preparation.
-But mostly, they’re categorized by degrees of bioavailability.
-Collagen in the raw is made up of triple helixes that are too large to be bioavailable on their own; they have to be broken down into smaller chains.
-Gelatin is derived from boiling certain animal parts and extracting the collagen from skin, bones, and hooves [think bone broth].
-It’s then broken down to hydrolyzed collagen peptides.
-As peptides, they’re considered highly bioavailable, whereas gelatin, because it’s partially-hydrolyzed, is only medium bioavailable and may take longer to show results.
-Solubility is another factor.
-Collagen hydrolysate is cold-water-soluble, while gelatin is hot-water-soluble.
-Both prove effective, so it all boils down to how you take your collagen.
+No. But their unique amino acid profile is virtually identical.
+They’re based on degrees of bioavailability. amino-acid-unrequited-love_origRaw collagen is made up of triple helices and is too large to be bioavailable on its own; they have to be broken down into smaller chains of hydrolyzed collagen peptides.
+As peptides, they’re considered highly bioavailable, whereas gelatin, because it’s partially hydrolyzed, is only medium bioavailable and may take longer to show results.

 How many types of collagen are there?